YKhalitov/College-Projects/RIT-Projects/Computer Science II - CS 242/Movie Data Search/README.md

 # Movie Data Search
 Scans an entire full of incormation of movies from IMDB website, parses it into dictionaryand allows user to perform six search queries.
+Data for movies is over 750MB so I unfortunately cannot include it here.

 1.)
 Lookup a movie by its identifier